 If there's any piece of relevant information that Ivan gave us here, it was the 'timestamp' included in the enigmatically cautious Telegram post that we isolated above from his 'BlockchainLobsters' chat.

-Reiterating - the time given for the distribution of the contract was 22:17 UTC.
+Reiterating - the time given for the distribution of the contract was 22:17 UTC (no date attached, giving the impression that the event occurred on 22:17 UTC that day).

 If you live in New York, that's roughly 6:17 p.m.
 EST in the afternoon / evening (3:17 PST).